Our Curriculum 2022-2023

 On each of our Curriculum Subject pages you will find the framework we use to set out the programme of education for each of the subject areas we cover across the school, beginning from EYFS and ending with Year 6, and our rationale for teaching the curriculum in the way that we do!
 This framework also provides an overview of the knowledge, concepts and understanding to be gained at each stage of your child's time here at Moreton Say.
 Content is carefully sequenced in all subjects to ensure breadth or coverage and to ensure that over time within our mixed age classes all aspects of knowledge and understanding are addressed to ensure EYFS, KS1, Lower KS2 and Upper KS2 requirements are covered and the necessary skills developed.
 Our Curriculum is ambitions for all and, as our vision statements says, we are a small school with a big vision and this in turn extends to the ambition we foster and nurture on behalf of our children.

-Implementation: The way in which our curriculum is sequenced, taught and asessed.
-How we encourage and upskill pupils to build on their knowledge and as a result, apply that knowledge through through taught skills
+Implementation: The way in which our curriculum is sequenced and the teaching activities we choose; how we encourage and upskill pupils to build on their knowledge, skills and understanding.

 Teachers therefore, at the start, during and end of lessons skilfully question, scaffold and revisit to ascertain pupil's existing subject knowledge and identify gaps as a form of assessment in order to address these in a timely way and ensure progress for all.